ep222ee/webapi/README.md

 # ep222ee-examination-2

-## Requirements

-* The API should embrace the idea of HATEOAS.
-The API should have one entry point and use HATEOAS for making the API browsable.
-* Postman collection that showcases api calls, Don´t forget to make calls that shows your error handling like bad requests, bad credentials and so on.

 # Report

 ## 1. Explain and defend your implementation of HATEOAS in your solution.

-the api is browsable, has one entry point..cont..
+The api works similarly to what a client app would, where there's one entry point where a user can log in. after a succesful login the user can access the catches, which is a list of catches. the catches are paginated where one can browse through hateoas next/previous/first/last page.
+One can also access each individual resource + actions through the list.
+And if one were to GET a specific resourse, one can browse back to the list of catches through hateoas in addition to managing that specific resource.
+The webhook setup is also accesible through the catches list hateoas, where one can post to the webhook and receive a hateoas link back to catches.
+The login is not accesible through hateoas post-login, my reasoning behind this was that once you're logged in, you're not interested in loggin in, and would rather log in again once a 401 is received.

+A 204 No content is received on deleting a resource which means i couldn't send a response with a message/hateoas links.
+I preferred responding with the correct status code rather than maybe responding with a 200 and a message, and let the user(s) of the api work around the statuscode instead.

+i followed the conventions of the "express hateoas links" library, where you offer a link for each available method. this helped with some input information.

 ## 2. If your solution should implement multiple representations of the resources.
 How would you do it?
 I would probably check the Accept header or Content-Type header and base the response on what format the request is asking for.
-If they support multiple/all formats i'd have a default format(application/json)
+If they support multiple/all formats i'd have a default format(application/json).
+I would also set my Accept header to support the given formats.

 ## 3. Motivate and defend your authentication solution.
-The api is using JSON web tokens for authentication purposes.
+The api is using JSON web tokens for authentication purposes, which helps to preserve the stateless server nature of the REST constraints since there's no session being maintained.

 ### What other authentication solutions could you implement?
 * HTTP Basic Authentication